 By Tristan Dorling

 I have been using the AYAM mantra for a while, but I am experiencing uncomfortable energetic symptoms each time I meditate, including a pressure in my head as if there was a band around it.
-I have cut back on the amount of time that I practice meditation for each day down to just 10 minutes, twice a day, but I am still experiencing these symptoms.
+I have cut back on the amount of time that I practice meditation for each day down from 20 minutes to just 10 minutes, twice a day, but I am still experiencing these symptoms.
 Should I stop meditating for a while until things settle down?

 These are the instructions for practicing meditation with the breath: